ylabrj/i2c_Rpi_Arduino_OLED/README.md

 The tutorial is in the form of a Jupyter Notebook.
-If you are not a Jupyter Notebook user, you can [view it here](https://nbviewer.jupyter.org/github/ylabrj/i2c_Rpi_Arduino_OLED/blob/master/I2C_with_OLED.ipynb) and cut and paste the Python and Arduini code into your own files.
+If you are not a Jupyter Notebook user, you can [view it here](https://nbviewer.jupyter.org/github/ylabrj/i2c_Rpi_Arduino_OLED/blob/master/I2C_with_OLED.ipynb) and cut and paste the Python and Arduin0 code into your own files.
 The Arduino code can also be found in the *sketches/* directory.

+Along the way, we also cover how to display the Raspberry Pi's IP address on the OLED display.
+Very handy for displaying the RPi's address after boot-up to allow linking to it from a laptop in a headless configuration.

 If you like Jupyter Notebook, you can load the [jam magic](https://github.com/ylabrj/jam/blob/master/README.md), to run everything including the Arduino code from within Jupyter Notebook on the Raspberry Pi.

-The Python code won't run on a PC because the PC doesn't support the i2c bus.